 Most damaging lightning transients are caused by a strike to the power system, data or telecommunication lines.
 Surge damage can also be induced by a strike to the facility structure or nearby separate structure that is connected by a common data, telephone or power line.

 Strikes to the ground (your yard) or cloud-to-cloud events should also be of concern - especially if your equipment is unprotected.

 These events can create very strong and damaging surges that can bring havoc to an unprotected electrical system and it's unprotected electronic devices.

-These strike scenarios may not be as powerful as a direct strike, but can be as dangerous to your equipment none the less.
+These strike scenarios may not be as powerful - damage wise - as a direct strike to a building structure.
+However, they can be as dangerous to your equipment none the less.